 A dental bridge places artificial teeth between two crowns to fill a gap.
 Although they can be made with many materials, usually they’re porcelain.
 Porcelain crowns can be polished to match your current teeth, leaving a nearly seamless transition that lasts up to 10 years or more with good hygiene.

-Dental Bridge vs. Implants
+Dental Bridge vs. Implants: What’s Best for You?

 Consider the benefits between a dental bridge vs. implants and make an informed decision.
 Although dental bridge costs may be a factor in your decision, remember how long they last.
 An implant is similar in that it replaces missing teeth and restores your smile.
 But unlike a bridge, an implant requires oral surgery.